d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 d.
 Find $P(\mbox{B and C})$.
 What does this probability represent in the context of the problem?
 \vspace{1in}

 e.
 Find the probability that a selected non-gambler is a non-boy.
-What is the notation this probability?
+What is the notation used for this probability?

 \newpage